hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/firefox/extentions/try_path_1.3.5/scripts/try_xpath_check_frame.md

    - Valid input cases.
    - Invalid input cases using `pytest.raises` to check for `TypeError`.
    - Edge cases (zero, negative numbers).
-   - A fixture (`numbers`) demonstrating how to use them for test data.
+   - A fixture (`numbers`) demonStarting how to use them for test data.

 3. **Clear Test Names:** Test function names are descriptive, making it easy to understand the purpose of each test.